mads-swaps/mads-swaps.github.io/index.md

 <p align="center"><img src='images/hm0.png' alt='hm0.png'></p>

 ## Trading Strategy with Spread
 In order to calculate the spread, a linear regression is implemented to get the beta coefficient.
 This coefficient can be interpreted as the hedge ratio to make the portfolio of the two coins stationary.
 In pair trading, one coin is long and simultaneously *hedge ratio* number of the other coin is short so that the linear combination of the two coins is stationary.
-As the cryptocurrency market is very volatile, it is more accurate to use rolling beta derived from Rolling Ordinary Least Square (RollingOLS) in order to estimate a hedge ratio that can vary with time.
+As the cryptocurrency market is very volatile, it is more accurate to use rolling beta derived from Rolling Ordinary Least Square (`RollingOLS`) in order to estimate a hedge ratio that can vary with time.

 In the stock market, the price ratio of the prices *S_1/S_2* is often used as a signal.
 The problem is that the ratio is not necessarily stationary or might not remain stationary throughout the period.
 And this is a problem encountered: as the price ratio instead of a dynamically changing hedge ratio is used, the two assets stopped being cointegrated after a while and observed some large losses in daily P&L calculation.

 The absolute spread is less helpful as the prices of coins can be very different in scale.
 Thus, the spread is normalized by transforming it to a z-score and use this z-score to derive our trading signal:

-1. enter a long (resp. short) position if the spread is below (resp. above) one, which means that the spread has moved one standard deviation below (resp. above) its moving average.
+1) enter a long (resp. short) position if the spread is below (resp. above) one, which means that the spread has moved one standard deviation below (resp. above) its moving average.

-2. exit trades when the spread changes sign which signals a mean reversion.
+2) exit trades when the spread changes sign which signals a mean reversion.

 Let's focus on the cointegrated pair (ETH/USDT, ADA/USDT) and visualize the price series, rolling beta, z-score, and the performance of the strategy against the benchmark (buy and hold).
-As explained above, statistics based on rolling windows is used to incorporate more recent data - a short window of one hour to smooth out the current spread information, a long window of 12 hours as a measure of the rolling mean as well as a 12 hours rolling standard deviation.
+As explained above, statistics based on rolling windows is used to incorporate more recent data - a short window of one hour to smooth out the current spread information, a long window of 12 hours as a measure of the rolling mean as well as a 12-hour rolling standard deviation.
 The strategy outperforms buy and hold individual coins excluding costs.

 <p align="center"><a href='images/p1.png' target='_blank'><img src='images/p1.png' alt='images/p1.png'></a></p>
 <p align="center"><a href='images/p2.png' target='_blank'><img src='images/p2.png' alt='images/p2.png'></a></p>